Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Compression schemes

 \subsection{Connection between compression and learning}

 We now show that if a class of distributions has a (robust) compression scheme, then it can be learned in the (agnostic) density estimation model.

 The main idea is as follows.
-An encoder cannot be implemented in the density estimation model because she requires knowledge of the distribution $g$.
-However, since her interaction with the decoder only amounts to sending a short message, we can explore all possible behaviors of the encoder by brute-force search over all possible messages that she could have sent.
+An encoder cannot be implemented in the density estimation model because she requires knowledge of the target distribution $g$.
+However, since her interaction with the decoder only amounts to sending a short message, we can explore all possible behaviors of the encoder by a brute-force search over all possible messages that she could have sent.
 When any such message is provided as input to the decoder, he will output some distribution $f$.
-Moreover, for \emph{some} message (the one that would have been produced by the encoder), the decoder will output an $f$ that is guaranteed to be close to $g$.
+Moreover, for \emph{at least one} such message, namely the one that would have been produced by the encoder, the decoder will output an $f$ that is guaranteed to be close to $g$.
 Thus, if we collect all possible distributions produced by the decoder on all possible input messages, then the only remaining task is to select the distribution from that collection that is closest to $g$.
-Fortunately, this task has a known solution in the setting where the distance measure is the TV distance.
-Formally, we will use the following result, which states that a finite class of size $M$ can be $3$-learned in the agnostic setting using $O(\log (M/\delta)/\eps^2)$ samples.
+Fortunately, this task has a known solution: the following result states that a finite class of size $M$ can be $3$-learned in the agnostic setting using $O(\log (M/\delta)/\eps^2)$ samples.

-\begin{theorem} There exists a deterministic algorithm that, given candidate distributions $f_1,\dots,f_M$, a parameter $\eps>0$, and $\log (3M^2/\delta)/2\eps^2$ i.i.d.\ samples from an unknown distribution $g$, outputs an index $j\in[M]$ such that
+\begin{theorem} There exists a deterministic algorithm that, given candidate distributions $f_1,\dots,f_M$, a parameter $\eps>0$, and $\lceil \log (3M^2/\delta)/2\eps^2 \rceil$ i.i.d.\ samples from an unknown distribution $g$, outputs an index $j\in[M]$ such that

 with probability at least $1-\delta/3$. \end{theorem}